Stocks on track for first weekly gain in three, commodities soar

-MSCI's benchmark for global equity markets (.MIWD00000PUS), which tracks stocks in 50 countries, edged up about 0.2%, on course for a 0.5% gain this week.
+MSCI’s benchmark for global equity markets, which tracks stocks in 50 countries, edged up about 0.2%, on course for a 0.5% gain this week.

-China's blue chips (.CSI300) closed 1.3% lower on the day, despite data on Friday showing an unexpected pick-up in the nation's export growth. read more
+China’s blue chips closed 1.3% lower on the day, despite data on Friday showing an unexpected pick-up in the nation’s export growth.

 On Thursday, Wall Street investors piled into economically-sensitive stocks on the reflation trade, driving the Dow Jones Industrial Average to a record close on Thursday.